ubclaunchpad/LP-website/handbook/strategy/recurring-processes.md

 ### Schedule

 This schedule might vary year to year, but kickoff events will generally follow this format.
+Because a *lot* happens at our kickoff events, particularly project ideation, these have traditionally been all-day events.
+The current format is already condensed, due to remote requirements.

 | Time | Activity
 | ---- | --------